conghui/swfwi/README.md

   cp ../../model/marm/* .
   vim SConstruct  # update the parameters is necessary vim run.sh      # choose the task you want to start ./run.sh
 ```

 If you want to run `enfwi` or `enfwi-sw`, you will need perturbation files as
 input.
-You can generate this file by compiling and runing the `
+You can generate this file by compiling and runing the `./run.sh noise`
+to produce shotsnoise.rsf, and then modify the relative file name in the job/01/Sconstruct.

 ## Show result
 In the same directory where you run the case, you can check the result including